Do you know what to look for in a publicist?

 In short, precious few had sufficient news sense to make my deadline-heavy, difficult job any easier.
 Instead, publicists would typically waste my time and stress me out.
 They were intent on sharing only tiny nuggets of self-serving information, rather than doing the diligent work of providing the meat-n-potatoes material that make up legitimate news.

-So, again, I ask: do you know what to look for in a publicist?
-Here are the Top 10 traits that I recommend you seek:
+So, again, I ask: do you know what to look for in a PR professional?
+Here are the Top 10 traits that I recommend for any individual or organization seeking support in telling their story or stories.

 3. Stellar Educational/Professional Background